sebasotto98/byzantine-fault-tolerant-bank/README.md

 you just need to pass as an argument the name of the bank and the instance will retrieve the necessary configurations from that file.

-`mvn exec:java -Dmainclass=pt.tecnico.Bank -Dexec.args="BANK_NAME NUMBER_OF_REPLICAS NUMBER_OF_FAULTS"`
+`mvn exec:java -Dmainclass=pt.tecnico.Bank -Dexec.args="BANK_NAME"`

 ### Run client server

-When running a client you just need to pass the port as an argument.
+When running a client you need to pass the port as an argument.
 When initiating the application retrieves the bank information from the "bank.txt" file.
+You also need to pass the number of replicas and how many byzantine faults the system tolerates.

-`mvn exec:java -Dmainclass=pt.tecnico.Client -Dexec.args="CLIENT_PORT"`
+`mvn exec:java -Dmainclass=pt.tecnico.Client -Dexec.args="CLIENT_PORT NUMBER_OF_REPLICAS NUMBER_OF_FAULTS"`

 This will run a functional client server, with all command options to execute.